Titania7/Distance_sensor_I2C/README.md

 ## 6) Other informations - tutorial
 Further information such as Testbench simulations can be found in **Tuto_I2C_Distance_Sensor.pdf**.
 This document explains: How to create a driver for an I2C distance sensor matching a DEO-nano-SoC FPGA chip with Quartus.

+#Bonus
+The proof of working stand inside the pptx file named Proof of concept.pptx"